miklevin/MikeLev.in/_posts/2022-08-02-send-email-with-file-attachment-from-python.md

 headline: "Enhancing Email Functionality with Python: Adding HTML, Images, and Zipped Files"
 description: I wrote code to enhance the sendemail.py program to include HTML and an image attachment, as well as a zipped file.
 I then created a program to schedule the sendmail.py file to run every 10 seconds, 5 seconds, and 1 minute, sending an email with the attached file.
 Read my blog post to learn more about how I did it!
 keywords: Python, Email, File Attachment, HTML, Image Attachment, Zipped File, Scheduling, Task, 10 Seconds, 5 Seconds, 1 Minute
-categories: html, python, email, scheduling
+categories: html, scheduling, python, email
 permalink: /blog/send-email-with-file-attachment-from-python/
 layout: post
 group: blog